-practical and highly-interactive course includes practical sessions and demonstration where participants carryout overhead crane operations.
+This practical and highly-interactive course includes practical sessions and demonstration where participants carryout overhead crane operations.
 Theory learnt in the class will be applied using overhead crane through hands-on practical sessions.

-The course will discuss the causes and results of crane accidents and understand the responsibilities of operator, rigger and supervisor; identify the different types of components and terminology of mobile and overhead cranes; provide knowledge on how mobile and overhead cranes are rated; and how to interpret and use load charts.
+The course will discuss the causes and results of crane accidents and understand the responsibilities of operator. rigger and supervisor; identify the different types of components and terminology of mobile and overhead cranes; provide knowledge on how mobile and overhead cranes are rated; and how to interpret and use load charts.

-Participants of the course will be able to implement safe operating practices and procedures including prelift considerations; perform pre-operational inspections; prepare for a critical lift; conduct pick and carryout operations safely; perform multi-crane lifts; apply the procedures for assembly/disassembly; boom determine correct hand signals and responsibility of signal persons; implement the procedures for working cranes around power lines and avoid crane contact with power lines; comply with OSHA and ANSI/ASME safety requirements, especially when hoisting personnel with cranes; practice various rigging skills including wire rope, slings, chain, rigging hardware, devices, calculating sling load, determining load weight, safe rigging practices and procedures; and prepare lift plan.
+Participants of the course will be able to implement safe operating practices and procedures including pre-lift pre-operational considerations: perform inspections: prepare for a critical lift; conduct pick and carryout operations safely; perform multi-crane lifts; apply the procedures for boom assembly/disassembly; determine correct hand signals and responsibility of signal persons; implement the procedures for working cranes around power lines and avoid crane contact with power lines; comply with OSHA and ANSI/ASME safety requirements, especially when hoisting personnel with cranes; practice various rigging skills including wire rope, slings, chain, rigging hardware, lifting devices, calculating sling load, reeving, determining load weight, safe rigging practices and procedures; and prepare lift plan.